ezanatta/arxiv_notify/README.md

 ##BUGS:

 My goal is to have this script to run silently in the background and update daily.
 I'm still working on how I could this in the best way possible, so for now you'll have to run it manually everytime.
-And due to this, obvisouly if you run it more than one time in a single day it will created a repeated entry in the file saved in the ARXIV_NOTIFY_FOLDER.

 I only guarantee that it works for keywords with no spaces.
 Theoretically it should work for multiple words, like 'Globular cluster', but somehow it doesn't work sometimes.
 So in a case like this, for example, use "Globular" instead and it will work fine.